webrecorder/pywb/docs/manual/usage.rst

 Using ArchiveWeb.page
 ^^^^^^^^^^^^^^^^^^^^^

 If you do not have a web archive to test, one easy way to create one is to use the `ArchiveWeb.page <https://archiveweb.page>`_ browser extension for Chrome and other Chromium-based browsers such as Brave Browser.
+ArchiveWeb.page records pages visited during an archiving session in the browser, and provides means of both replaying and downloading the archived items created.

 Follow the instructions in `How To Create Web Archives with ArchiveWeb.page <https://archiveweb.page/en/usage/>`_.
 After recording, press **Stop** and then `download your collection <https://archiveweb.page/en/download/>`_ to receive a WARC (`.warc.gz`) file.
 If you choose to download your collection in the WACZ format, the WARC files can be found inside the zipped WACZ in the ``archive/`` directory.